-Like other jobs we mentioned, working as a server or host allows you to gain exposure to working with different personalities, teaches you how to handle customers and will give you the necessary teamwork skills.
+Like other jobs we mentioned, working as a server or host allows you to gain exposure to working with different personalities, teaches you how to handle customers, and will give you the necessary teamwork skills.
 Plus, restaurant work can be exciting, and you’ll meet all types of people.

-Pick the type of serving job and shift that fits best with your schedule.
+All you have to do is pick your choice of serving job and shift that fits best with your schedule.
 You’ll make the most money on a Friday night at a popular spot, but you could also work mornings at the local diner.

 Love animals?
 Then a side gig as a dog walker or pet sitter is an excellent way to earn extra cash.